Abdourahmane Sow

-Abdourahmane Sow, (born March 14, 1942 in Cambérène) Minister of the Interior of Senegal under the presidency of Abdou Diouf, held the post of chair of the World Scout Committee.
+Abdourahmane Sow (14 March 1942 – 15 July 2023) was a Senegalese politician who was Minister of the Interior of Senegal under the presidency of Abdou Diouf, held the post of chair of the World Scout Committee.

 In 1995 he became Minister of the Interior in the third government of Habib Thiam, replacing Djibo Leyti Kâ.
 General Lamine Cissé succeeded him in January 1998.

 In 1998 Sow was appointed Minister of Urban Planning and Habitat in the government of Mamadou Lamine Loum.

 After being a socialist minister for several years, he was elected Liberal deputy of Louga to the National Assembly, of which he became the fourth vice-president.

-Sow is married and has 6 children.
+Sow was married and had 6 children.
+He died on 15 July 2023, at the age of 81.